Skip to main content Go to home page

-If you own land with others, you are a joint owner of land.
-Each unique combination of owners is considered a different joint ownership.
+If you own land with other people, companies or trusts, you are a joint owner.
+Each group of owners is treated as a unique joint ownership.

-- We assess each unique joint ownership for land tax when the total taxable value of the taxable land it owns is equal to or exceeds the $50,000 (from 2024) threshold.
+• each unique joint ownership when the total taxable value of the land that unique joint ownership owns is equal to, or exceeds, the $50,000 threshold.

-If you own property with different combinations of people, and land tax applies, you will receive more than one joint ownership assessment.
+If you own land with different groups, and land tax applies, you may get more than one joint ownership assessment.

 Jointly owned land may also attract the absentee owner surcharge or vacant residential land tax.